codedwrench/dotfiles/README.md

-# Dotfiles November 2015
+# Dotfiles March 2016

-These are my dotfiles for my laptop and desktop on november 2015
+These are my dotfiles for my laptop and desktop on March 2016

 Laptop is on Airbladers I3-Gaps